 Also to note; it is incredibly clever how the costume design integrates real period oppressive female underwear into the narrative of the story.
 Thus highlighting how oppression, both literal (in the form of restrictive clothing) and psychological (in the form of his father's in-law abuse), drives Catherine to murder.

 As a whole, this was a huge surprise for me.
 This is a design that does a lot with a really constrained budget (particularly considering its a period piece) and that manages to combine real period clothing with expressive storytelling decisions, thus helping to set the mood and help underline the character's journey.

-We could hardly cover all that's great in this design in just this brief mention, so a full review is certainly due to this masterpiece.
-And you can be certain we'll deliver.
+I could hardly cover all that's great in this design in just this brief mention, so a full review is certainly due to this masterpiece.

 II.
 BELIEVING IN HEROISM: Wonder Woman.
 Designs by Lindy Hemmnig